-- Names: Dwarf clawed frog, Zaire clawed frog, Hymenochirus, Hymenochirus boettgeri.
+Common Names: Dwarf clawed frog, Zaire clawed frog

 Dwarf Clawed Frog Behavior and Temperament

-Dwarf clawed frogs like to have hiding spots.
 They can be kept in groups as well as within a community of tropical fish.
-The fish should be of a similar size as the frogs, however; if the fish are smaller, the frogs may try to eat them, and if the fish are larger they may try to eat the frogs.
+The fish should be of a similar size to the frogs.
+If the fish are smaller, the frogs may try to eat them; if the fish are larger, they may try to eat the frogs.
 They can be kept in groups or with peaceful community fish that are approximately the same size but be sure to increase the size of the tank accordingly.
 Don't overcrowd your frog's tank, however, because such conditions stress them and can lead to health issues.

 Housing the Dwarf Clawed Frog

-Make sure never to use any kind of soap or cleaning chemicals to clean the tank or any buckets or other implements used in maintenance.
-Amphibians have very porous skin and are quite sensitive to chemicals and detergents.
-Dwarf clawed frogs should not be handled because the oils and salts from human hands are also a hazard.
+Make sure never to use any kind of soap or cleaning chemicals to clean the tank or any buckets or other implements used in tank maintenance.
+Amphibians have very porous skin and can be easily poisoned by chemicals and detergents.
+Dwarf clawed frogs should also not be handled because the oils and salts from human hands are also a hazard.
 If you must catch frogs to move them, use a plastic pitcher to scoop them up along with some water or put on powder-free, non-reactive nitrile surgical gloves.

-Use only dechlorinated water in the tank; use conditioner drops from the pet store.
-Filtration is not strictly necessary if you keep only frogs in the tank (use frequent partial water changes), but if you add fish a filter will be necessary.
-Use one that disturbs the water as little as possible as frogs like still water, and make sure the frogs cannot get stuck in the intakes or behind the intake/filter or they could easily be drowned.
+Use only dechlorinated water in the tank and conditioner drops from the pet store.
+Filtration is not strictly necessary if you keep only frogs in the tank; frequent partial water changes will suffice.
+If you add fish to the tank, a filter will be necessary.
+Use one that disturbs the water as little as possible as frogs prefer still water, and assure the frogs cannot get stuck inside or behind the intake/filter or they could easily be drowned.

-You can use sand or smooth gravel on the bottom of the tank.
-Do not use gravel that is too large or the frogs may get their legs trapped between the gravel pieces.
-Make sure the frogs are not ingesting the sand or gravel when feeding.
-If this occurs, you can try a different size of gravel, or feed on a small saucer that is placed underwater on top of the gravel.
-This smart solution involves using forceps or a dropper to place the food items directly on the saucer underwater.
+Also, be sure that the frogs are not ingesting the sand or gravel when feeding.
+If this occurs, you can try a different size of gravel, or employ a small saucer on top of the gravel.
+This smart solution involves using forceps or a dropper to place the food items directly onto the smooth surface of the underwater saucer.

 Food and Water

 Healthy frogs are active swimmers that hide frequently and have clear eyes and smooth skin.
 However, these amphibians are prone to two types of infections: bacterial and fungal.
-The signs of a more serious type of fungal infection include a white growth that resembles cotton on the skin, as well as discolored eyes.
+The signs of the more serious type, the fungal infection, includes a white growth that resembles cotton on the skin, as well as discolored eyes.

 If a pet frog has a bacterial infection, it may be due to poor water quality in the tank.
 A bacterial infection is marked by cloudy eyes and redness or sores on the skin.
-Both conditions require attention from an aquatic veterinarian and, if not treated, will eventually be fatal.
+Both conditions require immediate attention from an aquatic veterinarian and, if not treated, will eventually be fatal.

 Choosing Your Dwarf Clawed Frog

 Frogs can make lovely pets, but frogs in the wild are facing population declines and extinction largely as a result of human activities.
-Unfortunately, the pet trade is likely contributing to the amphibian extinction crisis and the spread of a devastating infection by Chytrid fungus.
+Unfortunately, the pet trade is likely contributing to the worldwide amphibian extinction crisis along with the spread of a devastating infection by Chytrid fungus.

-For this reason, you should only buy frogs that you are sure are captive-bred locally and tested to be free of disease.
-It may be impossible to find frogs that meet these conditions, but otherwise, pet frogs may be contributing to the decline of wild frog populations.
+For this reason, you should only buy frogs that you are sure are captive-bred locally and tested to show that they are free of disease.
+It may be impossible to find frogs that meet these conditions, but otherwise, wild-caught pet frogs may be contributing to the decline of wild frog populations.

 Similar Species to Dwarf Clawed Frogs

-If you’re interested in similar pets, check out:
+If you’re interested in similar frogs, check out: